TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/telemetry.md

 We support distributed tracing for `Cloud Data Plane` deployments.
 You can enable it while creating or updating after setting up telemetry.

-This feature is built on top of Tyk Gateway's OpenTelemetry [integration]({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md" >}}), which provides detailed information about the tracing capabilities and implementation.
+This feature is built on top of [Tyk Gateway OpenTelemetry]({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md" >}}), which provides detailed information about the tracing capabilities and implementation.

 ## Available Telemetry Providers